codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/rds.md

   - Provisioned IOPS – Provisioned IOPS storage is designed to meet the needs of I/O-intensive workloads, particularly database workloads, that require low I/O latency and consistent I/O throughput.
   - Magnetic – Amazon RDS also supports magnetic storage for backward compatibility.
 We recommend that you use General Purpose SSD or Provisioned IOPS for any new storage needs.

+### Setting the JVM TTL for DNS name lookups

+- The failover mechanism automatically changes the Domain Name System (DNS) record of the DB instance to point to the standby DB instance.
+As a result, you need to re-establish any existing connections to your DB instance.
+In a Java virtual machine (JVM) environment, due to how the Java DNS caching mechanism works, you might need to reconfigure JVM settings.
+- Because AWS resources use DNS name entries that occasionally change, we recommend that you configure your JVM with a TTL value of no more than 60 seconds.

 ## NOTES

 - The Amazon RDS MySQL does not have a single reader endpoint for read replicas.
 You must use Amazon Aurora for MySQL to support this.
 Creating read replicas is recommended to increase the read performance of an RDS cluster.